FanzhouKong/spectral_denoising/README.md

 > . **Denoising Search doubles the number of metabolite and exposome annotations in human plasma using an Orbitrap Astral mass spectrometer**, Res Sq, 2024). [https://doi.org/10.1038/s41592-023-02012-9]

+# Note on 2024-10-19

+**Please use Python version between 3.8 to 3.12 for this package to work.
+RDkit currently does not have a distribution compitable to python 3.13!!!!!**

 # Project information